 The maximum duration is two years of registered study, including any periods of work integrated learning.
+(Inserted w.e.f.
+2013/01)

 G22A NATIONAL HIGHER DIPLOMA

 (prior to the promulgation of the Higher Education Qualifications Framework (HEQF)

 Except as provided for in Rule G22 A(2), no person shall be registered for a one-year National Higher Diploma unless that person complies with Rules G3, and G4, and the rules of the academic department offering the qualification, and is: